 North Carolina A&T established Aggie Academy to provide better learning opportunities for students who previously attended low-performing schools.
-Enrolling third-to-fifth graders in Guilford County, Aggie Academy also serves as a living laboratory for the College of Education, enabling faculty and students from the college to regularly engage with Aggie Academy, bringing theory into practice.
+Enrolling year three-to-five students in Guilford County, Aggie Academy also serves as a living laboratory for the College of Education, enabling faculty and students from the college to regularly engage with Aggie Academy, bringing theory into practice.

 Since opening its doors for the 2022-23 academic year, student outcomes at Aggie Academy have been outstanding.
-Today, it's one of the highest-performing lab schools in the state,5 and it was recently recognized as an Apple Distinguished School.
+Today, it's one of the highest-performing lab schools in the state,5 and it was recently recognised as an Apple Distinguished School.